Combining contextuality and causality: a game semantics approach: Examples

-The idea is to use an Experimenter causal flow to implement \textsc{AND}.
-Taking $X$ as $0$, $Y$ as $1$, we consider the measurements for Alice and Bob as inputs to an AND gate.
-We then use the following simple mod-2 linear mapping (XOR on the bit representations) from the Alice--Bob measurements to determine Charlie's measurement:
+The idea is to use an Experimenter causal flow to implement \textsc{OR}.\footnotemark Taking $X$ as $0$, $Y$ as $1$, we consider the measurements for Alice and Bob as inputs to an \textsc{OR} gate.
+We then use the following simple mod-2 linear mapping (\textsc{XOR} on the bit representations) from the Alice--Bob measurements to determine Charlie's measurement:

-The output of the AND function is read off from the XOR of the three outcome bits.
+The output of the \textsc{OR} function is read off from the \textsc{XOR} of the three outcome bits.

 We draw attention to the following two remarks. \begin{itemize} \item This example illustrates causality that is purely employed by the Experimenter.
-From Nature's point of view, it is just the standard (``causally flat'') GHZ construction. \item The above describes a simplified ``one-shot'' implementation of a single AND gate.
-To represent general logical circuits with embedded AND gates, using this construction as a building block, really requires (classically computed) feedforward of measurement settings.
+From Nature's point of view, it is just the standard (``causally flat'') GHZ construction. \item The above describes a simplified ``one-shot'' implementation of a single \textsc{OR} gate.
+To represent general logical circuits with embedded \textsc{OR} gates, using this construction as a building block, really requires (classically computed) feedforward of measurement settings.
 This means that there is full adaptivity at work, \ie dependence of measurement choices on prior measurement outcomes. \end{itemize}